 - Add the minced garlic, dried thyme, rosemary, basil, smoked paprika, and cook for about 2 minutes.

 - Add the diced tomatoes with juice, tomato sauce, Worcestershire sauce.
 Add the ground beef back to the pan.
 Stir.

 - Add broth, stir and simmer until slightly thickened, about 15-20 minutes.

-- In the meantime, prepare the cabbage by cutting it in half, removing the core and anu wilted leaves.
-Chop it into 1 inch pieces.
+- In the meantime, prepare the cabbage by cutting it in half, removing the core, and any wilted leaves.
+Chop it into 1-inch pieces.

 - Add the remaining olive oil to a large dutch oven or frying pan and add the cabbage.
-Cook it over medium-high heat until the cabbage is wilted and about half cooked, stir it a few times white cooking and season with salt and pepper.
+Cook it over medium-high heat until the cabbage is wilted and about half cooked, stir it a few times while cooking, and season with salt and pepper.

 - When the meat mixture has thickened a bit, stir in the 2 1/2 cups of cooked rice and gently stir to combine.

 - Layer half of the cabbage on the bottom of the casserole dish, top with half of the meat mixture, half of the cooked bacon, and 1 cup of mozzarella cheese.
 Add remaining cabbage and remaining meat mixture on top.